SMART-R1: Advancing Multi-agent Traffic Simulation via R1-Style Reinforcement Fine-Tuning¶

 TL;DR¶

-SMART-R1 is the first work to introduce R1-style reinforcement fine-tuning (RFT) into multi-agent traffic simulation.
-It proposes the Metric-oriented Policy Optimization (MPO) algorithm and an iterative "SFT-RFT-SFT" training strategy, achieving first place on the WOSAC 2025 leaderboard with a Realism Meta score of 0.7858.
+SMART-R1 introduces R1-style Reinforcement Fine-Tuning (RFT) to multi-agent traffic simulation for the first time, proposing the Metric-oriented Policy Optimization (MPO) algorithm and an "SFT-RFT-SFT" iterative training strategy.
+It achieved first place on the WOSAC 2025 leaderboard with a Realism Meta score of 0.7858.

 Background & Motivation¶

-Limitations of Prior Work: (a) The training objectives of BC and SFT (cross-entropy loss) are not directly aligned with the final evaluation metrics (collision rate, off-road rate, and other Realism Meta scores)—these metrics are scalar, sparse, and non-differentiable; (b) covariate shift in autoregressive generation leads to error accumulation in closed-loop simulation; (c) directly applying RL methods such as GRPO or PPO yields poor results, as they rely on comparative sampling or actor-critic architectures.
+Limitations of Prior Work: (a) Training objectives (cross-entropy loss) for BC and SFT are not directly aligned with final evaluation metrics (Realism Meta scores involving collision rates, off-road rates, etc.), which are scalar, sparse, and non-differentiable; (b) Covariate shift in autoregressive generation leads to error accumulation during closed-loop simulation; (c) Direct application of RL methods like GRPO or PPO yields poor results as they rely on sampling comparisons or actor-critic architectures.

-Key Challenge: There exists a gap between the training objective of NTP models (imitating the data distribution) and the evaluation objective (safety and realism metrics), while these evaluation metrics cannot be directly used as differentiable loss functions.
+Key Challenge: A gap exists between the NTP model training objective (imitating data distribution) and evaluation goals (safety and realism metrics), where the latter cannot serve directly as differentiable loss functions for gradient optimization.

-Goal: How can non-differentiable evaluation metrics be incorporated into the training of NTP-based traffic simulation models?
+Goal: How to incorporate non-differentiable evaluation metrics into the training of NTP-based traffic simulation models?

-Core Idea: Leverage known reward expectations to simplify advantage estimation, and apply SFT-RFT-SFT iteration to prevent catastrophic forgetting.
+Core Idea: Simplify advantage estimation using known reward expectations and leverage SFT-RFT-SFT iterations to prevent catastrophic forgetting.

 Method¶